kareem-sh/todo-app/README.md

 ✅ **React Router protected routes**
 ✅ **Tailwind CSS (light/dark mode)**
-✅ **Button hover:** bg switches to section color, border + text stay indigo, cursor pointer
+✅ **Button hover:** bg switches to section color, border + text stay indigo, cursor pointer ✅ **Hide completed tasks:** button that hide completed tasks and it is only active when there is a completed task

 ---